biocore/gemelli/README.md

 * [RPCA Python API & CLI](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/RPCA-moving-pictures-standalone-cli-and-api.ipynb)
 * [Joint-RPCA API & CLI](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/Joint-RPCA-CLI-API.ipynb)

-## Repeated measures study (i.e. multiple sample per subject) with CTF
+## Repeated measures study (i.e. multiple sample per subject) with CTF & TEMPTED

 ### Tutorials

 If you have a [repeated measures study design](https://en.wikipedia.org/wiki/Repeated_measures_design) with multiple samples per subject over time or space then CTF is the appropriate method to use in gemelli.
 For optimal results CTF requires samples for each subject in each time or space measurement.
 If that is not the case and your study has irregular time sampling, then TEMPTED should be used.
+TEMPTED also allows for the projection of new data into an existing factorization which is necessary for machine learning.
 For examples, explore the tutorials below.

 #### Tutorials with QIIME2